barotto/IBMulator/BUILD_WINDOWS.md

 libRocket is a C++ user interface package based on the HTML and CSS standards.
 IBMulator needs various fixes so use the version from my repository.

+Open the **MSYS2 MinGW 64-bit** shell (you chould read MINGW64 on the command line) and:

+1. Move inside your workspace:
+`cd /c/workspace`
-1. Clone the repo:
+2. Clone the repo:
 `git clone https://github.com/barotto/libRocket.git`
-2. Move inside the libRocket's Build directory:
+3. Move inside the libRocket's Build directory:
 `cd libRocket/Build`
-3. Create the Makefile with cmake:
+4. Create the Makefile with cmake:
 `cmake -G"MSYS Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/mingw64/x86_64-w64-mingw32`
-4. Build and install (change the 4 with the number of your CPU's cores):
+5. Build and install (change the 4 with the number of your CPU's cores):
 `make -j4 && make install`

 ## STEP 3.
 Build IBMulator
+Open the **MSYS2 MinGW 64-bit** shell and:

+1. Move inside your workspace:
+`cd /c/workspace`
-1. Clone the repo:
+2. Clone the repo:
 `git clone https://github.com/barotto/IBMulator.git`
-2. Move inside the IBMulator directory:
+3. Move inside the IBMulator directory:
 `cd IBMulator`
-3. run this (only once):
+4. run this (only once):
 `autoreconf --install`
-4. Configure IBMulator:
+5. Configure IBMulator:
-`./configure --prefix="ABSOLUTE/PATH/TO/INSTALL/DIR"`
+`./configure --prefix="ABSOLUTE\PATH\TO\INSTALL\DIR"`
 use the `--help` option to see the available build options;
 see the installation section below for the `--prefix` explanation.
-5. Build:
+6. Build:
 `make -j4`

 ### Installation